LANGUAGE – A WEAPON OR A TOOL –

 Work as a team to collect the most common terms that you use in your internal and external communication to describe your project and your target group(s).

 Discuss as a team what assumptions and images you would like to evoke in the minds of your audience (a target group, volunteers, partners, society as a whole).
-What should your audience think about when they think of your project, of your target group, of migration, of integration?
+What should your audience think about when they think of your project, of your target group, of migration, of inclusion?

 Sit down together as a team and enter the terms into Google Image Search .